nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case resumes from step 2.

-**Use case: UC02 - Get a help message using a command**
+**Use case: UC02 - Display a help window using a command**

 **MSS**

 1. User requests for help.
-2. EduMate shows a help message containing usages for commands.
+2. EduMate shows a help window containing usages for commands.

    Use case ends.

-**Use case: UC03 - Get a help message using a button**
+**Use case: UC03 - Display a help window using a button**

 **MSS**

 1. User clicks the help button.
-2. EduMate shows a help message containing usages for commands.
+2. EduMate shows a help window containing usages for commands.

    Use case ends.